GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-02-16-rendering-content-using-a-static-website-generator.markdown

 </div>{% endraw %}
 ```

 The code above generates the excerpts on the homepage.
-It checks whether the the variable `site.show_excerpts == true`.
-If the value is true, it then strips away html tags, truncates the excert to a maximum of 300 characters and lastly displays the content.
-In short Liquid allows you to supercharge your rendering logic.
+It checks whether the variable `site.show_excerpts == true`.
+If the value is true, it then strips away HTML tags, truncates the excerpt to a maximum of 300 characters, and lastly displays the content.
+In short, Liquid allows you to supercharge your rendering logic.

 # Additionals comments on the benefits of static sites

 - I've mentioned this before: it's incredibly cheap to host this website.
 The only cost that I'm incurring is the custom domain name.
 All files are stored in this public repository.
 - I can easily clone the whole repository and download all content stored in the posts directory if I decide to migrate one day.
-Markdown is a popular markup languague.
+Markdown is a popular markup language.
 This makes it easy to convert files to other standards if necessary.
 - Keep it simple, stupid!
 There is no server-side code running to generate any of the content.
 This drastically reduces maintenance time.
 I can just focus on the actual content.

 The second point that I've made is at the same time the main disadvantage.
-Given that we're limited to static content, server-side interactions with database are not possible.
-For example, if wanted to allow visitors of this website to add comments to each post or register a profile, I'd have to integrate third party tools.
+Given that we're limited to static content, server-side interactions with the database are not possible.
+For example, if wanted to allow visitors of this website to add comments to each post or register a profile, I'd have to integrate third-party tools.

-Despite this limitation, static website are a great solution if your website serves as a portfolio, blog or digital notebook.
-I'm a fan of Jekyll and I love to be able to focus on creating content rather than maintaing this website.
+Despite this limitation, static websites are a great solution if your website serves as a portfolio, blog, or digital notebook.
+I'm a fan of Jekyll and love focusing on creating content rather than maintaining this website.